tdworowy/kindle_highlights/md/Calling_Bullshit_(West_Jevin_D).md

       “The amount of energy needed to refute bullshit is an order of magnitude bigger than [that needed] to produce it.”

+      The invention of new and various kinds of communication has given a voice and an audience to many people whose opinions would otherwise not be solicited, and who, in fact, have little else but verbal excrement to contribute to public issues.

+      If you can negate a sentence and its meaning doesn’t change, it’s bullshit.

+      Bullshit involves language, statistical figures, data graphics, and other forms of presentation intended to persuade or impress an audience by distracting, overwhelming, or intimidating them with a blatant disregard for truth, logical coherence, or what information is actually being conveyed.

+      So I gave my lecture yesterday.
+Despite a lack of preparation, I spoke quite well and without hesitation, which I ascribe to the cocaine I had taken beforehand.

+      Unfortunately, one of the most frequent misuses of data, particularly in the popular press, is to suggest a cause-and-effect relationship based on correlation alone.

+      There is a key distinction between a probabilistic cause (A increases the chance of B in a causal manner), a sufficient cause (if A happens, B always happens), and a necessary cause (unless A happens, B can’t happen).